 But, it just sounded so unique and I decided to bite the bullet and fork over the cash “for research” so I could report back to my readers whether the Disneyland Princess Breakfast was really worth it.

-So, let me break it down.
+So, let me break this newest character dining at Disneyland.

 Disneyland Princess Breakfast: Character Dining Experience Overview